When aid relationships change: DFID’s approach to managing exit and transition in its development partnerships

 - During exit and transition, DFID should assess the likely consequences for local civil society partners, including both financial and other impacts, and decide whether to support them through the transition process.

 The government publishes a response to all ICAI reviews.
-You can read the government’s response to ICAI’s review on managing exit and transition in its development partnerships online.
+You can read the government’s response to our transition review online.

 International Development Committee

 Parliament’s International Development Committee (IDC), or its ICAI sub-committee, hold hearings on all ICAI reviews.
-You can watch the IDC hearing on managing exit and transition in its development partnerships online.
+You can watch the IDC hearing on transition online.